dylanized/responsive-typography-demo/README.md

 - lg = 125% (1rem = 20px)
 - xl = 135%

-Under this practical "125%" schema, on large devices (desktops) a "rem" unit breaks down nicely:
+FYI when size is set to 125%, a "rem" unit breaks down nicely:

 - .25rem = 5px
 - .5rem = 	10px